TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 19/Numbers 19.3.md

 ---

-And ye shall give her unto Eleazar the priest, and he shall bring her forth without the camp, and one shall slay her before his face:
+You shall give her to Eleazar the priest, and he shall bring her forth outside of the camp, and one shall kill her before his face: